CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Mirrorless cameras provide features such as live view LCDs which let users see what they will capture without looking through an optical viewfinder.
 Plus, their awesome autofocus systems can lock onto almost any target easily.

-You may also like: What settings on DSLR camera for shooting wildlife
+You may also like: What is aspect ratio on DSLR camera

 New DSLR compatible lens mounts can be used on both types of cameras, further reducing the advantages of using a DSLR.
 Furthermore, declining sales and lack of innovation has caused some companies to stop or reduce production of DSLRs.